alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 You can interact with the testnet bridge using the following addresses:

-Connect to the bridge via the portal URL: <a href="https://testnet.bridge.alephium.org/" class="markup--anchor markup--p-anchor" data-href="https://testnet.bridge.alephium.org/" rel="noopener noreferrer noopener" target="_blank">https://testnet.bridge.alephium.org/</a>
+Connect to the bridge via the portal URL: <a href="https://testnet.bridge.alephium.org/" data-href="https://testnet.bridge.alephium.org/">https://testnet.bridge.alephium.org/</a>

-Bridge explorer: <a href="https://explorer.wormhole-testnet.alephium.org/explorer/" class="markup--anchor markup--p-anchor" data-href="https://explorer.wormhole-testnet.alephium.org/explorer/" rel="noopener" target="_blank">https://explorer.wormhole-testnet.alephium.org/explorer/</a>
+Bridge explorer: <a href="https://explorer.wormhole-testnet.alephium.org/explorer/" data-href="https://explorer.wormhole-testnet.alephium.org/explorer/">https://explorer.wormhole-testnet.alephium.org/explorer/</a>

 In this article, you will find all you need to successfully bridge two ways from Alephium testnet to Ethereum’s Goerli and BSC’s Testnet!